IBM/microprobe/doc/source/tools_mp_epi.rst

 Overview
 --------

-The **mp_epi** tool provides an interface to generate instruction-wise stressmarks.
-Instruction-wise stressmarks are loops with a particular instruction repeated several times.
+The **mp_epi** tool provides an interface to generate instruction-based stressmarks.
+Instruction-based stressmarks are loops with a particular instruction repeated several times.
 They are ideal to perform energy per instruction characterizations as well as performance profile of the ISA.
 Users can control the level of instruction-level parallelism and the